HakaiInstitute/hydrocan/README.md

 diverse web-published sources.
-It is complementary to [tidyhydat](https://docs.ropensci.org/tidyhydat/), which covers the federal Water Survey of Canada (WSC) network. hydrocan adds provincial and utility networks that have no existing R package.
+It is complementary to [tidyhydat](https://docs.ropensci.org/tidyhydat/), which covers the federal Water Survey of Canada (WSC) network. hydrocan adds provincial and utility networks data sources that have no existing R package.

 Every function returns a consistent tibble regardless of the underlying data source, so analysis code works unchanged as new sources are added.